 Dining in Antwerp

-Belgium's kinship to brewing figures high in the country's culture and regional differences give way to local flavors.
-Antwerp has its own brewery, De Koninck (The King), and its light-amber beer is drunk in a special 8 oz. glass.
+Belgium's kinship to brewing figures high in the country's culture, and regional differences give way to local flavors.
+Antwerp has its own brewery, De Koninck (The King), and its light-amber beer is drunk in a special 8-ounce glass.
 Some prefer the beer in a smaller glass called a prinske (prince).

 In the past, every household had a bottle of Elixir d'Anvers in its medicine cabinet, a homemade remedy respected for its healing properties.
-Touted as strong enough to cure a horse, its use was endorsed by Louis Pasteur.
-It consists of 32 different kinds of herbs; saffron gives it a yellow color.
+Touted as strong enough to cure a horse, it consists of 32 different kinds of herbs; saffron gives it a yellow color.
 Nowadays, it's simply a popular aperitif.